Intel: from 8086 to 80486

 The 8086's instructions are not very fast, but they are comparable to competitors, for example, the Motorola's 68000, which appeared a year later.
 One of the innovations, some accelerating of the rather slow 8086, became an instructions queue.

 The 8086 allows you to use very interesting addressing modes, for example, the address can be made up of a sum of two registers and a constant 16-bit offset, on which the value of one of the segment registers is superimposed.
 From the amount that makes up the address, you can keep only two or even one out of three.
-Such is the case on the PDP-11 where the use of one command will not work.
+This is not possible on a PDP-11 or 68k with a single command.
 Most commands in the 8086 do not allow both operands of memory type, one of the operands must be a register.
-But there are string commands that just know how to work with memory using addresses.
-String commands allow you to do quick block copying (17 cycles per byte or word), search, fill, load and compare.
+This approach is completely analogous to what was used on the best then IBM/370 systems.
+Also the 8086 has string commands that just know how to work with two memory locations.
+The string commands allow you to do quick block copying (20 cycles per byte or word), search, fill, load and compare.
 In addition, string commands can be used when working with I/O ports.
 The idea of using the 8086 instruction prefixes is very interesting allowing it to use often very useful additional functionality without significantly complicating the encoding schemes of CPU instructions.

 The 8086 has one of the best designs to work with the stack among all computer systems.
 Using only two registers (BP and SP), the 8086 allows the solving of all problems when organizing subroutine calls with parameters.